microsoft/vstest-docs/RFCs/0012-Test-Adapter-Lookup.md

 * Recommendation : Use /testadapterpath option with cli.
 With multiple copies of adapters in the project output directories, each project needs to be run in isolation, which may impact test execution performance via cli.

-##### Open for discussion
-Should the adapters even be copied to the project output directory ?

 #### Extensions directory
 All the adapters in the extensions directory get loaded by default and all the test sources based on the file extensions are passed to these adapters.
 Test runner will provide the diagnostics information about adapters used for the test projects.